Undergraduate Program Office and Advising

 Lizzy Cantor, Academic Advisor

 Lizzy works with declared concentrators for general academic advising purposes.
-She also coordinates the Management Achievement Program (MAP) and works with the College of Management student groups and leadership opportunities.
+She also runs the Transfer Resources for Achievement, Involvement, and Leadership (TRAIL).

 Mara Gould, Assistant Director/Academic Advisor